 Key Quote: “Clarity about what matters provides clarity about what does not.”

 First, this book has probably the best title of any business book out there.
-Secondly, Mark Manson’s bestseller is built around the core argument, backed by academic research, that improving our lives hinges not on our ability to turn “lemons into lemonade,” but on learning to stomach the lemons better.
-It’s about setting realistic expectations for ourselves.
-Embracing our fears, faults and uncertainties to begin finding the courage, honesty, and responsibility we seek.
+Secondly, Mark Manson’s best-seller is built around the core argument, backed by academic research, that improving our lives hinges not on our ability to turn “lemons into lemonade,” but on learning to stomach the lemons better.

 Key Quote: "Everything worthwhile in life is won through surmounting the associated negative experience.
 Any attempt to escape the negative, to avoid it or quash it or silence it, only backfires.
 The avoidance of suffering is a form of suffering.
 The avoidance of struggle is a struggle.
 The denial of failure is a failure.
 Hiding what is shameful is itself a form of shame."